sugarsoup/docket/README.md

 | [persistence_redis](examples/persistence_redis) | Redis backend |

 ## When to Use Docket

+See [Architecture & Design](https://deepwiki.com/sugarsoup/docket) for deeper discussion of trade-offs.

 **Good fits:**
 - Microservice aggregation (fan-out to multiple services, combine results)